Help Centre

 Details can be edited in the competition review page before it is published.
 However, once published, competition details cannot be changed.
 The competition can be removed and a new one created.
 However, if a competition has an entry, it cannot be removed in the interests of fairness.

 Bluefundr uses an alternate match system to handle cancelled matches automatically.
-Single-event competitions (Golden Goal, GAA Correct Score) get 1 alternate, while multi-event competitions (Perfect Strike, Correct Score) get 3 alternates.
+Single-event competitions (Golden Goal, GAA Correct Score) get 1 alternate, while multi-event competitions (Perfect Strike, Super 8) get 3 alternates.
 If a primary match is cancelled, the system automatically replaces it with the next available alternate.
 For single-event competitions, if all alternates are exhausted, the winner is determined by random draw.
 For multi-event competitions, if all alternates are exhausted, you receive 0 points for cancelled matches and the jackpot may be disabled.

 Yes!
 You can reach us via the contact form below.
 We typically respond within 24-48 hours.
 For urgent issues with active competitions, please mark your inquiry as urgent.